• Skip to primary navigation

 Ingredients

-• 2 pack deep dish pie crust
+• 2 packs deep dish pie crust

 • 2 cups Golden Eagle Syrup